Rui Kumada

 Rui Kumada (熊田 瑠偉, Kumada Rui) is a Japanese footballer who plays as a midfielder.

+Football career

-He was educated at and played for Withus Navi High School & Osaka Gakuin University before moving to Singapore in 2015.
+Kumada was educated at and played for Withus Navi High School & Osaka Gakuin University before moving to Singapore in 2015.
 He extended his contract in 2015 to play for 2016 after a successful 2015 season.

+In 2018, Kumada joined Khon Kaen United F.C. of Thai League 4.